snl-dakota/dakota/docs/user/misc/releasenotes/next.rst

 **Highlight: New sampling-based method for main effects**

-Based on the work of XXX et al., Dakota can now obtain estimates of first order Sobol indices (main effects) from `sampling` studies.
+Based on :cite:p:`Li16`, Dakota can now obtain estimates of first order Sobol indices (main effects) from `sampling` studies.
 Previous versions of Dakota could obtain esimates of main and total effects using a "pick and freeze" sampling strategy,